 American history specialist Rosemary Fry Plakas highlights several women poets whose works are represented in the Library’s Rare Book and Special Collections Division.

-British-born Anne Bradstreet (1613-1672) was the first woman poet to be published in colonial America.
+British-born Anne Bradstreet (1613-1672) was the first poet to be published in colonial America (an earlier version of this story cited her as the “first woman poet,” but she was actually the first poet of any description.
 Her poems were first published in London in 1650, followed by an expanded edition published posthumously in Boston in 1678.
 “Both in her breadth of subjects–home, family, nature, history, philosophy and religion–and in her sensitivity to prejudices against women’s writings, Bradstreet is a worthy pathfinder for the women who have followed her.”

 “The Tenth Muse lately Sprung up in America,” London, 1650